meilisearch/documentation/create/how_to/updating.md

 ## Updating from v0.15.0 or above

-Because MeiliSearch v0.15.0 and above include the [dumps feature](/reference/features/dumps.md), updating is very simple.
+Because MeiliSearch v0.15.0 and above include the [dumps feature](/reference/features/dumps.md), updating is relatively simple.

-You just need to:
+In this guide, we will:

 1. [Set all fields as displayed attributes](#step-1-set-all-fields-as-displayed-attributes)
 2. [Create a dump using the MeiliSearch version that's compatible with your database](#step-2-create-the-dump)